The French squad is stacked with quality players, so they are expected to get a long way in Russia.

 Antoine Griezmann is one of the most coveted attackers in the game.
 Teen striker Kylian Mbappe is being hailed as one of the world’s most exciting talents.

 Goalkeeper and national team skipper Hugo Lloris is fast closing in on a century of appearances.
-Rafael Varane brings calm and authority to the centre of defence, while Blaise Matuidi remains a Deschamps favourite in midfield.
+Raphael Varane brings calm and authority to the centre of defence, while Blaise Matuidi remains a Deschamps favourite in midfield.

 Karim Benzema is technically available for selection after his alleged involvement in a sex-tape scandal in 2015, but the striker hasn’t been picked for more than two years.
 Left-back Benjamin Mendy has been out injured since September.